TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-fim-configuration-failure.md

 #  Azure Security Center File Integrity monitor Configuration failure

-File Integrity monitor uses the Azure Change Tracking solution to track and identify changes in your environment.
+File Integrity Monitor uses the Microsoft Azure Change Tracking solution to track and identify changes in your environment.
 When File Integrity Monitoring is enabled, a Change Tracking resource (Log Analytics workspace) is created in your subscription.
-If you remove this Change Tracking resource, File Integrity Monitoring feature will be disabled.
+If you remove this Change Tracking resource, the File Integrity Monitoring feature is disabled.

-To resolve the configuration failure, you need to open the relevant Log Analytics workspace, and check the **Solution** section to see if the following two solutions are presented:
+To resolve the configuration failure, you have to open the relevant Log Analytics workspace, and check the Solution section to see whether the following solutions are presented:

 - Security
 - Change tracking

-If one of these two solutions are not enabled on the workspace solution list, go to **Security Center - File Integrity Monitoring** and press upgrade and enable.
+If one of these two solutions are not enabled on the workspace solution list, go to **Security Center - File Integrity Monitoring**, and press upgrade and enable.

 ## **Tips for troubleshooting**

-- File Integrity monitor works only on Azure VMs and on-premises VMs.
+- File Integrity monitor works only on Azure virtual machines (VMs) and on-premises VMs.
-- The server must be monitored by Azure security center and the Azure Log Analytics agent must to be healthy.
+- The server must be monitored by Azure Security Center, and the Azure Log Analytics agent must be shown as healthy.
-- Azure security center needs to be on standard mode on the subscription level, and every User workspace that the end-user wants to use should also be in standard (security solution be should install on it).
+- Azure security center has to be on Standard mode on the subscription level, and every User workspace that the user wants should also be in Standard mode (that is, a security solution be should installed on it).
-- File Integrity monitor does not work with PaaS services.
+- File Integrity Monitor does not work for the PaaS services.
-- The File Integrity monitor UI in Azure portal only shows the last 100 changes.
-You should always run log analytics query to check if the changes appear in the user workspace.
+- The File Integrity Monitor UI in Azure portal shows only the last 100 changes.
+You should always run a log analytics query to check whether the changes appear in the user workspace.

 ## **Recommended Documents**